Deliver “Delight and Passion” to people

 Another designer, Ayumi Okada, who came up with the idea for 2nd Room, continues:

-"Initially, when Hoshino Resorts requested a 24-hour hangout spot, we were concerned that guests would not be able to use it because they would want to relax in their rooms.
-So, after much brainstorming within NOMURA Co.,Ltd. team, we decided that since many guests stay in groups with the primary purpose of visiting Tokyo Disney Resort, the space should have functions that would increase group satisfaction.
+"When Hoshino Resorts requested a 'gathering place that can be used 24 hours a day,' we were initially concerned that guests would prefer to relax in their rooms and wouldn't use it.
+So, we brainstormed extensively within NOMURA Co.,Ltd. team, and decided that since many guests stay in groups with Tokyo Disney Resort as their main destination, we should incorporate features that would enhance group satisfaction."

 General Manager Anai says the proposal was in line with Hoshino Resorts' aspirations.